G-Node/nix/docs/storing_data.md

 ```

 **Why sampling interval, not sampling rate?** Because the interval is
-the more **general** term, it can also be applied to dimensions that
+the more **general** term.
+It can also be applied to dimensions that
-do not extend in time but, for example space.
+do not extend in time but for example space.

 ## RangeDimension
 ![range_plot](./images/irregular_sampled.png "1-D irregularly sampled data")

-Similar situation as before, but this time the temporal distance
+Here we have a similar situation as before, but this time the temporal distance
 between the sampled voltages is not regular.
-Storing this kind of data
+Storing this kind of data is not
-is not as efficient as in the regularly sampled case.
-The following
+as efficient as in the regularly sampled case.
+The following information needs
-information needs to be stored to describe the dimension:
+to be stored to describe the dimension:

 1. x-positions of the data points, i.e. *ticks*
 2. label